 Questions To Ask Before A Website Redesign

 - What’s the timeline?
 This is more important than you might think!
-Maybe you aren’t in a rush, but you should get a realistic expectation of how long the website redesign process is going to take and why.
-Some firms can crank out a website in just a month or two, others might have a more involved process that takes much longer.
-It would be pretty standard for a project to take in the three to four month range.
-If an agency claims to be able to provide a website faster than 4 weeks, it’s likely a red flag.
-It’s all about balance.
+Even if you aren’t in a rush, you should get a realistic expectation of how long the process will take.
+Keep in mind that it’s pretty standard for a project to take around three to four months.
+If an agency claims to be able to provide a website faster than four weeks, that’s likely a red flag.
+Rome wasn’t built in a day and a good-looking, high-performing website can’t be either.

 - What analytics tools will be included with my new website?
 There are free analytics tools that any website should have.
-Google Analytics is one such tool that should be put on any website, from Jim’s Auto Repair to Huge Successful Corporation and everything between.
-Analytics will help you evaluate and understand whether or not your new website is helping you achieve your goals.
+Google Analytics should be put on any website—from Mom and Pop Shop to Huge Successful Corporation.
+Analytics will help you understand whether or not your new website is achieving your goals.
 You can review useful information such as new users per month, where your traffic is coming from, and the location of your website visitors.

 - What will you do to ensure my current search engine traffic is not affected?
-The reality is that redesigning a website does put search engine traffic at risk.
+The reality is: redesigning a website can put search engine traffic at risk.
 If you have little or no search engine traffic, this may not be important to you.
-If you do, you’ll want to work with a team that not only has search engine specialists, but who include this as part of their website design process.
+If you do, you’ll want to work with a team that not only has search engine optimization specialists, but who include this as part of their website design process.

 - What other marketing services do you offer that might meet my needs?
-Do you need a CRM?
-What about SEO?
+Since you’re investing in a new site, take a look at redesigning your logo and brand.
+Do you need help with social media?
+What about ongoing SEO?
 Email marketing?
 Tradeshow graphics?
-Make sure you understand the company’s capabilities before you begin working with them, even if you don’t expect to utilize those services at this time.
+Even if you don’t expect to utilize those services at this time, make sure you understand the website company’s full capabilities.
+Having a well-rounded partnership could be a future asset to unlock your online potential.

 - How quickly can I expect replies from you?
-We would say the vast majority of client horror stories we hear involve them lamenting how long it took their previous agency or website company to get back to them.
+Unfortunately, we’ve heard many website horror stories from our clients.
+Most involve complaints about how long it took their previous agency or website company to get back to them.
 It can be extremely frustrating to know that something on your website is wrong or messed up and feel like it isn’t being treated with urgency.

 - Will I have a dedicated project manager to work on my project throughout the timeline?
 Is it important to you that when you call someone they know who you are, where in the process you are, and has some knowledge of previous conversations?
 A dedicated project manager means you won’t have to explain these things each time you call.

-- Can I see examples of what you consider your best work?
-Can I see examples of your most recent work?
-Always ask.
+- Can I see some examples of your work?
+Always ask to see previous websites they’ve worked on.
+Hopefully they can show you sites that are similar to what you’re looking for.
 If they say no, don’t hire them.
 If the work doesn’t excite you, don’t work with them.
 Why?
 Because if it doesn’t excite you, it won’t hold your customer’s attention either.
-See our work here.
+(Feel free to check out some of our website design work.)

 - Will I be able to update my website or will I have to come to you for changes?
-Some websites are so complicated or convoluted that every little change needs to be handled by the website company.
+Some websites are so complicated or convoluted, every little change needs to be handled by developers.
 That’s inconvenient, to say the least.
-There is some balance to be struck between the complicated nature of website development and a content management system that is user friendly.
-This is why Gatorworks utilizes WordPress, the most popular content management system in the world.
+This is why Gatorworks utilizes WordPress when we develop new websites.
+It’s the most popular content management system in the world.
+Once your site is ready, we also train your team on how to update it.
+Teach a man to fish, right?

 - Why should I use you instead of making my own site on Squarespace or Weebly?
 Good question.
-We try to answer the question of WordPress vs. Squarespace and everyone else.
+We do our best to answer the question of WordPress vs. Squarespace and everyone else.
 But if a company can’t answer this question to your satisfaction, then it should worry you.
+Because if they don’t know the differences, are they really of help to you?

 - Do you do custom website design or will my site utilize a template?
-This is an essential question.
-If you use a template, it can be made cheaper but you will undoubtedly have limitations down the line.
+If you use a template, it’s less expensive to make but you’ll undoubtedly have limitations down the line.
 On top of this, your site may look like many others.
-Custom website design is more expensive, but you have more latitude to determine what the website can do, how it looks, etc.
+Custom website design is more expensive, but you have more latitude as far as what the website can do and how it looks.

 - Who will work on my website?
-How many people are on staff at the company and how many people will be involved in the project are great questions to ask because they can reveal aspects of a company’s process that they might otherwise be hesitant to talk about.
+Find out how many people are on staff at the company—and how many will be involved in your project.
+The answers can reveal aspects of a company’s process that they might otherwise be hesitant to talk about.
 Is it just one designer and one developer involved?
 If so, that’s not the ideal situation.
 At Gatorworks we involve everyone from project managers and designers to search engine experts and developers.

 - How much input will I have on the website design?
 If you’re asking a company to design a website for you, obviously you want to put some trust in their design capabilities.
-But, that doesn’t mean you shouldn’t be involved to whatever degree you want to be involved.
+However, that doesn’t mean you shouldn’t be involved at all.
 When can you see designs?
 What if you don’t like the designs at a certain stage?
+How will changes be handled?
 This is all important to know before inking a deal with a company.

 - What happens if I don’t like the initial design?
-Some clients are reticent to ask this question because they feel it might make them seem more difficult than they are.
+Some clients are reluctant to ask this question because they don’t want to seem difficult.
 But if you don’t like the design, it’s going to come up anyway.
 Ask the question and set the expectation that you reserve the right to say “this isn’t what I hoped it would be” and give the team the chance to go back to the drawing board.
 Keep in mind that additional fees may be incurred if the design team starts completely over.

 - Can you create a logo, refresh a logo, or get unique/interesting imagery for my site?
 Can you procure stock images?
 Many companies can obtain photography, stock imagery, or videos for you.
 Find out from the beginning whether they can get what you need and how much it will cost.
 If you’re interested in logos, identity, or branding work, make that clear so that you can work with the right company for all of it.

 - Will my website be mobile-friendly?
-In an age where Internet traffic is now dominantly coming from mobile devices, this is a must.
-More and more, people are looking at websites through their phones or tablet devices.
+These days, the answer should be a resounding YES.
+People are looking at websites more through their phones or tablet devices.
 This means your website must not only look good on desktop, but on all possible devices.
-Google has confirmed that mobile-friendliness affects your rankings.
+Additionally, Google has confirmed that mobile-friendliness affects your rankings.
+If a website company can’t guarantee a mobile-friendly site, RUN.

 - What will be done to ensure my website is search engine friendly?
 Does anyone on your staff specialize in SEO?
 What are their credentials?
 Ultimately, a lot of companies claim to offer SEO or claim that their sites follow SEO best practices.
 For a client, the only real way to know is to ask whether they have someone on staff whose specialty is SEO.